kimsiele/RecipesApiApp/README.md

 # RecipesApi
-Android kotlin app,consuming Resipe API to show a list of recipes via HTTP request.
+Android kotlin app,consuming Recipe API to show a list of recipes via HTTP request.
 It's build with MVVM architecture pattern.
 Hands-on RESTful web Services in android

 ### It could be buggy! but fixes highly appreciated
 # Screenshots